Select Page

 In Conclusion

-The Berlin Wall was undeniably part of the Cold War, serving as a physical manifestation of the divide between communist and capitalist ideologies.
-Its impact on the people of Berlin and the world cannot be overstated.
+The Berlin Wall definitely was part of the Cold War, it was a concrete symbol of the division between communism and capitalism.
+The influence which it has brought on the people of Berlin and in general, worldwide cannot be measured.

 Was the Berlin Wall part of the Cold War?